Frequent Dating Q+A with Me!

 Don't rely solely on hints.
 It's reasonable to expect the other person to tell you directly how they feel or ask you out directly.

-If you think someone may be giving you hints of interest, take the initiative to further inquire in an appropriate way, such as inviting them to lunch, coffee, dinner, or social activity.
-Avoid inappropriate methods, such as showing up at their place of work or interrupting them while they engage another activity.
+Take initiative appropriately.
+If you think someone may be interested, invite them to lunch, coffee, dinner, or a social activity.
+(Avoid showing up at their workplace or interrupting them during activities.)

-Accept that there will always be missed opportunities and don't take it personally.
+Accept that missed opportunities happen.
+There will always be some—don't take it personally.

 Communication Skills in Dating and Relationships